-Coccidiosis is one of the more common diseases faced by poultry farms.
-Severe cases cause large numbers of young chickens a have a high mortality rate.
+Coccidiosis is one of the more common diseases faced by backyard poultry keepers.
+Severe cases cause the death of large numbers of young poultry.

 The first thing I noticed was a decrease in activity and appetite.
-They were fluffing their feathers out as if they were hot but I had not observed any other symptoms.
+The young turkey poults were fluffing their feathers out as if they were hot but I had not observed any other symptoms.

 My turkey poults seemed to be experiencing more issues than my Speckled Sussex chicks so I quickly separated them.
 I continued to keep a close watch on them but when I went out to do chores a couple of mornings later, I found a turkey poult dead.